zlatinb/muwire/README.md

 Users can then use their MuWire identities to publish files, search for files published by others, subscribe to each other’s publications and communicate through chat and messaging.
 Furthermore, users can establish trust-based relationship with each other where they assign a “trust level” to their contacts.

 The current stable release is available for download at https://muwire.com.  `.zip` bundles built from the latest source code are available on the [continuous integration] page.
-The latest plugin build and instructions how to install the plugin are available inside I2P at http://muwire.i2p.

 You can find technical documentation in the [doc] folder.
 Also check out the [Wiki] for various other documentation.

 ## Building

-You need a JDK version between 11 and 17 inclusive.
+You need a JDK version between 11 and 18 inclusive.
 Newer versions may not work.
 After installing that and setting up the appropriate paths, just type

 ```
 ./gradlew clean assemble